SORA Rate 2025

 Pegged to floating-rate home loan packages

 While floating-rate housing loans tend to be less costly than fixed-rate housing loans, the changing nature of your monthly interest repayments is something you’ll have to deal with due to market uncertainties.
-Similar to SIBOR-linked loans, you’ll need to decide how often you’ll prefer to have your interest rate refreshed.
-Currently, you can choose between 1-month compounded SORA and 3-month compounded for most SORA loan packages offered in the market.
-Your interest payments will fluctuate monthly or quarterly, respectively.
+Currently, the 1-month compounded SORA and 3-month compounded are among the most common SORA loan packages offered in the market.
+Interest payments will fluctuate monthly or quarterly, respectively.

 three-column-vertical-media three-column-vertical-media

-Introduced as the new benchmark interest rate by the Monetary Authority of Singapore (MAS) in August 2019, SORA have replaced SOR since 2021 and is already replacing SIBOR.
-By 2024, SIBOR will be completely phased out.
-To understand better, learn more about the differences between SIBOR, SOR and SORA in the article.
+Introduced as the new benchmark interest rate by the Monetary Authority of Singapore (MAS) in August 2019, SORA has replaced SOR since 2021 and SIBOR since 1 Jan 2025.
+The Steering Committee for SOR & SIBOR Transition to SORA (SC-STS) spearheaded the transition from SOR and SIBOR to SORA—the now standardised, industry-wide interest rate benchmark.
+To understand better, learn more about what were the differences between SIBOR, SOR and SORA in our article.

 Discontinuation of LIBOR